-The most a taxpayer can contribute as an elective deferral to a 403(b) plan is $19,000 as of 2019, but if you are age 50 or older, you can contribute an additional $6,000 as a "catch-up" contribution.
-Employers can contribute up to 25 percent of an employee's salary for the year as a matching contribution.
-The total of elective deferrals and matching contributions is limited to $56,000 as of 2019, but these limits are indexed for inflation.
+The most a taxpayer can contribute as an elective deferral to a 403(b) plan in tax year 2021 is $19,500.
+If you are age 50 or older, you can contribute an additional $6,500 in 2021 as a "catch-up" contribution.
+Employers can match an employee's contribution for the year.
+These amounts are the same as in 2020.

 Historical Limit Increases